SuiSunbeam/sui-move-intro-course/unit-two/lessons/1_working_with_sui_objects.md

 ## Create a Sui Object

-Creating a Sui object requires a unique ID.
-We use the `sui::object::new` function to create a new ID passing in the current `TxContext`.
+Creating a Sui object requires a unique ID, of the type `UID`[^1].
+To ensure no two values of the type `UID` are ever equal, this is a privileged type that must derive its value from the current `TxContext`.
+We can use the `sui::object::new` function to create a new value of type `UID` by passing in the current `TxContext`.

 In Sui, every object must have an owner, which can be either an address, another object, or "shared".
 The following example demonstrates how to assign ownership of new `TranscriptObject` instances to the transaction sender. `ctx` references the `TxContext`, which is a privileged object created by the VM that was passed into the entrypoint of the transaction.
 We extract the sender by passing it to the standard library `tx_context::sender` method.